javierlimt6/just-did-react/README.md

 # JustDid Chrome Extension

-A modern productivity Chrome extension built with React, TypeScript, and Vite.
-Stay mindful of your activities with gentle, customizable prompts to log what you've accomplished.
+A modern productivity Chrome extension built with React, TypeScript, Vite, supported via GenAI.
+Stay mindful of your activities with gentle, customizable prompts at regular intervals to log your tasks.

 ## 🚀 Features